A Lititz teenager is headed to trial for allegedly stabbing a 15-year-old girl last month at a Manheim Township park.

-Manheim Township police charged Andrews, then a Manheim Township High School senior, with stabbing the girl – also a student – several times on the front and back of her body in Manheim Township Community Park in Neffsville.
+Manheim Township police charged Andrews, then a Manheim Township High School senior, with stabbing the girl – also a student – several times in multiple locations of her torso in Manheim Township Community Park in Neffsville.

 The girl, after surgery and treatment at an area hospital, is recovering from her injuries, Wilson said Monday.